 I’d sent some of my articles to a magazine in the hope they’d appreciate my wonky observations as much as my mother does (according to her I’m a fucking genius.)
 To my utter delight and shock the magazine people invited me to discuss the possibility of writing a feature article for them.

 I turned up at their office to have a chat with the editor.
 Everything started brilliantly, I found the building and was actually on time.
-And then it happened, two-thirds of the way into her first sentence ‘Mr. Slater’s Parrot’ started playing in my head.
-Which meant my subconscious was left to fill in the parts of her spiel I’d missed.
-What she actually said was “For this assignment you’re going to have to be very well-informed.”
-What my brain told me she said was, “you’re going to have to be very well-endowed.”
+And then it happened again, two-thirds of the way into her first sentence I lost focus and ‘Mr. Slater’s Parrot’ started playing in my head.
+I missed the last part of what she said as my subconscious did what it was designed to do, fill in the blanks.
+Later on, after I’d used my brain to try and work out what had gone wrong, I decided this is what she actually said: “For this assignment you’re going to have to be very well-informed.”
+What I thought she said was this: “For this assignment you’re going to have to be very well-endowed.”

 I was a understandably, if mistakenly, taken aback.